anastasiia-ria/neighbor/README.md

 Code: beepBoop(3);
 Expected Output: 0, 'Beep!', 'Boop!', 'Won't you be my neighbor, undefined?'

-Test: "It should return "Beep!" if inputted number contains 1"
+Test: "It should replace the number that contains 1 with 'Beep!'"
-Code: beepBoop(51);
+Code: beepBoop(10);
-Expected Output: "Beep!"
+Expected Output: 0, 'Beep!', 'Boop!', 'Won't you be my neighbor, undefined?', 4, 5, 6, 7, 8, 9, 'Beep!'"

 Test: "It should return "Boop!" if inputted number contains 2"
 Code: beepBoop(52);